 The post not only had a painting by him but also some more info that I did not know.
 Turns out, he moved from Cumberland County to Buckingham County and he was a Reverend too.

-The Reverend Brown is the grandson of my 6th great grandfather James Brown who was the son of Buckingham Browne and a descendant of Sir Thomas Browne, a doctor and author who was knighted by Charles II.
+The Reverend Brown is the grandson of James Brown who was the son of Buckingham Browne and a descendant of Sir Thomas Browne, a doctor and author who was knighted by Charles II.

 Buckingham Browne was the grandson of Sir Thomas who migrated to America and started a family with Elizabeth Mestiche.

-Here is that post on my 1st cousin six times removed Reverend Henry James Brown…
+Here is that post on Reverend Henry James Brown…

 Buckingham Female Collegiate Institute